 Brand building across multiple audiences should be a top priority.
 65% of transfer students say they first heard of UIUC from a friend or family member.

 Students are seeing and remembering our ads.
 72% of all respondents recall seeing an ad about UIUC in the past 12 months (a majority being on social media).

 Transfer students are less likely than first-years to attend a campus visit program.
 The majority of students chose to visit campus on their own (54%) or to see a family member or friend (47%) rather than attend a program through admissions (39%) or their major (17%).

 Decline data is less reliable.
 Keep in mind that the vast majority of admitted transfers accept their offer, so the decline data is sparse and therefore less reliable.

 Brand Awareness and Exposure

-Most respondents report first hearing about UIUC from a friend or family member, which underscores the importance of brand building beyond just potential students.
-An equally large majority report having seen or heard advertising about UIUC in the past 12 months.
+Most respondents (65%) report first hearing about UIUC from a friend or family member, which underscores the importance of brand building beyond just potential students.
+An even larger majority (72%) report having seen or heard advertising about UIUC in the past 12 months.
 Considering most admits already know about us from friends and family, our ads play an important role in reinforcing the brand.

 First Exposure to UIUC